Can you wash viscose? Does viscose shrink? These are common questions we get on viscose fabric care.

 Viscose rayon is generally not safe to wash (unless labeled otherwise).
 Often, rayon is mislabeled or partially labeled; perform a water test in an inconspicuous area when in doubt.
 If your item passes the water test, treat it as a delicate item.

 You can hand wash or machine wash viscose.
-Handwashing is the safest route; simply add two capfuls or a squirt of Delicate Wash to a washbasin or clean kitchen or bathroom sink filled with cool water.
+Handwashing is the safest viscose washing method; simply add two capfuls or a squirt of Delicate Wash to a washbasin or clean kitchen or bathroom sink filled with cool water.

 Submerge the item and gently agitate the water with your hands to evenly distribute soap.
 Soak for up to 30 minutes.
 Rinse the item well with cool water; do not wring; instead, press the water out of the item and lay it in its natural shape to dry.

 If you opt for machine washing, you should turn the viscose item inside out, and place it in a Mesh Washing Bag to avoid snags and tears.